wp-plugins/blunt-ajax/readme.txt

 This is an adaptation of an AJAX script that I have been using and updating since around 2007.
 I like my scripts small and to the point.
 Hopefully others will find it useful.

+I am open to suggestions for improvement of this plugin.
+Submit a support request.

+**Things To Do**

+* Add option to automatically escape parameter values, will need to be off by default to maintain backwards compatibility.

 == Installation ==